cmdvmd/common-clipboard/README.md

 1. Launch the Common Clipboard application on all desired Windows devices on the local network
     * The application will automatically connect to the network and begin sharing clipboard data

-2. Edit the port number from the system tray to match the port number of the server (if necessary).
+2. Edit the port number from the system tray to match the port number of the application running the server (if necessary).
 The port number can also be changed while the server is running
     * Changing the port number is likely only necessary if multiple users are using Common Clipboard on the same network

    ![Editing Port Demo](static/edit_port.gif)